ktoso/rx-wiki/The-RxJava-Android-Module.md

 The `rxjava-android` module contains Android-specific bindings for RxJava.
-It adds a number of classes to RxJava to assist in writing reactive components in Android application.
+It adds a number of classes to RxJava to assist in writing reactive components in Android applications.

 - It provides a `Scheduler` that schedules an `Observable` on a given Android `Handler` thread, particularly the main UI thread.
 - It provides operators that make it easier to deal with `Fragment` and `Activity` life-cycle callbacks.